Schloss Gobelsburg: Noted wines

 Wine writer Margaret Rand included Schloss Gobelsburg's Riesling Ried Hieligenstein in her 2018 101 Wines to Try Before You Die.
-In her 2015 The Wine Bible, Karen MacNeil calls out Schloss Gobelsburg as "one of the top producers in the Kamptal region", specifically noting the Tradition reisling and the Alte Haide pinot noir as among "the Lower Austrian Wines to Know".
+In her 2015 The Wine Bible, Karen MacNeil calls out Schloss Gobelsburg as "one of the top producers in the Kamptal region", specifically noting the Tradition Riesling and the Alte Haide Pinot noir as among "the Lower Austrian Wines to Know".